crosire/reshade/REFERENCE.md

 }
 ```

 Showing results on the screen is done through a `reshade::api::swapchain` object.
 This is a collection of back buffers that the application can render into, which will eventually be presented to the screen.
 There may be multiple swap chains, if for example the application is rendering to multiple windows, or to a screen and a VR headset.
 ReShade again will call the `reshade::addon_event::init_swapchain` event after such an object was created by the application (and `reshade::addon_event::destroy_swapchain` on destruction).
-In addition ReShade will call the `reshade::addon_event::create_swapchain` event before the swap chain is created, so an add-on may modify its description before that happens.
+In addition ReShade will call the `reshade::addon_event::create_swapchain` event before a swap chain is created, so an add-on may modify its description before that happens.
 For example, to force the resolution to a specific value, one can do the following:
 ```cpp
 // Example callback function that can be registered via 'reshade::register_event<reshade::addon_event::create_swapchain>(&on_create_swapchain)'. static bool on_create_swapchain(reshade::api::resource_desc &back_buffer_desc, void *hwnd)